I participated in Key Ideas one of a series of events organised by the Design Cluster at Camberwell College of Arts.

 And we could even begin to image that it is this dense discursive environment, that call objects into the world.

-These discursive environments could be the same as the French sociologist Pierre Bourdieu calls ‘fields’ of resources, that Tim quoted in the description of the days themes.
+These discursive environments could be the same as the French sociologist Pierre Bourdieu calls ‘fields’ of resources, fields of competing 'capitals - some of which that Tim quoted in the description of the days themes.

 Simply put, these discursive networks and their powerful exhibitionary technologies are the means of producing, presenting and disseminating the work of the work of art.